AryMinecraft1000/4x4-Mini-Sumo/README.md

 | **GRAND TOTAL** | **$321.10** |

 > [!NOTE]
-> *The IR Line Sensors are excluded from the final price calculation as the cost varies by region and shipping method.
+> *The QRE1113 sensors are listed at $0.00 to keep the final price calculation consistent with your previous totals, as their cost is region-dependent.